pancinf/tsiHpa/README.md

 # General Overview
 This code computes tissue and cell type specificity of gene expression based on Human Protein Atlas (HPA) data.
-For cell types multiple are merged (in our case we merged acinar and ductal pancreatic cells to form the "exocrine component").
-The underlying score is based on the tissue specificity score from Julien et al. (2012,PLoS Biol), but extended for entitiy-specific outcomes (not a tissue agnostic score).
+For cell types, multiple are merged (in our case, we merged acinar and ductal pancreatic cells to form the "exocrine component").
+The underlying score is based on the tissue specificity score from Julien et al. (2012,PLoS Biol), but extended for entity-specific outcomes (not a tissue agnostic score).

 #  Required R-packages (R v.
 4.2.0)
 *  data.table v.
 1.15.2